alextrevisan/SFML-LiquidFun-Water/README.md

 SFML-LiquidFun-Water
 ====================

-Water effect using LiquidFun (Box2D)
+Water effect using SFML and LiquidFun (Box2D)